 The decision below is a machine translation of the Norwegian original.
 Please refer to the Norwegian original for more details.

-__________ PRESS RELEASE __________ Notification of infringement fee to Innovation Norway The Norwegian Data Protection Authority has sent Innovation Norway a notice of infringement fines of NOK 1 million.
-The case concerns four credit of an individual and his sole proprietorship without any basis for assessments treatment .
-Notification of infringement fee to Innovation Norway - Innovation Norway has not been able to point to a customer relationship, or a connection to complainants and his company, that could justify these credit assessments, says senior adviser Ida Småge Breidablikk.
-Innovation Norway has agreed that they did not have a treatment basis for the four credit assessments.
-The credit assessments took place over a period of 3 months.
-Must have a valid treatment basis A credit rating is the result of a compilation of personal information from many different sources, and shows a number that indicates the probability that a person or sole proprietorship will pay a claim.
+Fee to Innovation Norway The Norwegian Data Protection Authority has sent a decision on an infringement fee of NOK 1 million to Innovation Norway.
+The case concerns a credit assessment without a basis for processing.
+Fee to Innovation Norway - Innovation Norway has not been able to refer to a customer relationship, or a connection to the complainant and the company in question, which could justify these credit assessments, says senior adviser Ida Småge Breidablikk.
+The amount is unchanged after we first sent notice in the case.
+Must have a valid treatment basis A credit rating is the result of compiling personal information from many different sources, and shows a number that indicates the probability that an individual or sole proprietorship will pay a claim.
 A credit assessment will also show details about the company's finances, such as any payment remarks, voluntary mortgages and debt ratio.
 Credit information about a sole proprietorship is also personal information, as the owner is directly identified with the company and this is directly linked to the owner's personal finances.
 This means that one must have a treatment basis for credit rating of sole proprietorships.
-It is part of the case that the complainant's limited company has also been credit-rated six times.
-However, this is not covered by the privacy regulations, and the Data Inspectorate cannot sanction this.
-Experienced offensive - Credit information about sole proprietorships also says something about the owner's personal finances.
-It is private information that can not be collected by other companies unless it is objectively justified, says legal senior adviser Ida Småge Breidablikk.
-We understand that complaints react when he has been credit-rated several times, and that this is perceived as offensive.
-We take such cases seriously, and usually react with infringement fines to this type of offense, she concludes.
-Innovation Norway has been given a deadline of 25 January to submit comments on the notification.
+Read more about credit rating and privacy Experienced offensive - Credit information about sole proprietorships also says something about the owner's personal finances.
+It is private information that can not be collected by others unless it is objectively justified, says senior adviser Ida Småge Breidablikk. - We understand that the complainant reacts when the person in question has been credit-rated several times, and that this is perceived as offensive.
+We take such cases seriously, and usually react with infringement fines to this type of offense, Breidablikk concludes.
+Innovation Norway has a three-week appeal period from the time they receive our decision.